akkefa/Team-Norms/norms/leadership-vision.md

 - **Transparency**: Share context (business goals, challenges) to build trust.
 - **Decisiveness with Flexibility:** Make informed decisions swiftly, remaining open to feedback.
 - **Modeling Behavior:** Lead by example in work ethic, creativity, and resilience.
-- **Mentorship and Continuous Learning:** Promote professional growth and provide development opportunities.
-- **Psychological Safety**: Create an environment where failure is a learning tool (see [Google’s Project Aristotle](https://rework.withgoogle.com/print/guides/5721312655835136/)).
-  - *Action*: Encourage open retrospectives where mistakes are discussed without blame.

 ### Strategies to Enhance Leadership